RobertAlexCL/T-Mobile-Clone/README.md

 A T-Mobile main page clone using React js for use install following on your shell:

-npm install react react-dom
-yarn add -D serve
-serve
-npm install -g parcel-bundler
-parcel
-parcel index.html
+Install react-dom, serve and parcel-bundler, then run in shell as: parcel index.html